Skip to main content

 Execution Flow

-End Pose: Optionally return to safe configuration
+5. End Pose: Optionally returns to a safe configuration

 Key Characteristics